Skip over navigation

 - you may wish to begin a learning log to record interesting moments that you notice in your classroom (brief extracts of what children say are worth noting for reflection and discussion).

-Dates for this academic year
+Future dates for this academic year

 Day 3 - Tuesday 20 May

 The NRICH Project aims to enrich the mathematical experiences of all learners.
 To support this aim, members of the NRICH team work in a wide range of capacities, including providing professional development for teachers wishing to embed rich mathematical tasks into everyday classroom practice.
 More information on many of our other activities can be found here.